21 Cancer-Fighting Foods To Naturally Lower Your Risk Of Breast & Lung Cancer

 Food really is the best preventive medicine.
 We see this in real life when we look at the cultures that live the longest, aka the blue zones.
 Though they’re scattered around the world—from Okinawa, Japan, to Ikaria, Greece, to Sardinia, Italy—they all have one thing in common: good food.
 Generally, in these communities, where it's not uncommon to live to be 100, people eat loads of whole fruits and vegetables, plenty of fish and olive oil, beans, whole grains, minimal red meat, and maybe drink some red wine in moderation.

-"Research shows that after just three months on an intensive lifestyle program including a whole-foods plant-based diet, over 500 genes that regulate cancer are beneficially affected, either turning off cancer-causing genes or turning on the cancer-protective genes," Mark Hyman, M.D., functional medicine doctor and New York Times best-selling author, told mbg.
+"Research on prostate cancer shows that after just three months on an intensive lifestyle program including a whole-foods plant-based diet, over 500 genes that regulate cancer are beneficially affected, either turning off cancer-causing genes or turning on the cancer-protective genes," Mark Hyman, M.D., functional medicine doctor and New York Times best-selling author, told mbg.

 The synergy of compounds in someone's overall diet is what experts believe offers the strongest protection—which is why an emphasis is placed on consuming them from potent food sources rather than supplements.